-When an opposing player traces the movement of a TF/TG or unit from, into, or through a hex containing a submarine, or activates a TF/TG or unit(s) in the hex but does not move out of it, the owning player of the submarine decides whether or not to announce a submarine attack (the player is not obligated to do so).
-Submarines that remain in place in a hex CAN attack a TF/TG that also remained in place in the hex (i.e., did not move from, into, or through the hex).
+When an opposing player traces the movement of a TF/TG or unit from, into, or through a hex containing a submarine, or activates a TF/ TG in the hex but does not move out of it, the owning player of the submarine decides whether or not to announce a submarine attack (the player is not obligated to do so).
 If an attack is declared, the owning player rolls a single die and refers to the Submarine Attack Table (Player's Aid Card).
 Subtract one from the die roll for every four enemy DD, FF, AT, and TB type naval units present in the TF/TG or convoy.
 Before the submarine attack continues to the target selection phase, the submarine player is given a detection report of how many total ship units are present and whether any of the following types are present: BB, CA/CL, CV, DD, MT, and TA.
 Following this detection report, the submarine player selects his targets or has them picked randomly, per the Submarine Warfare Table (Player's Aid Card).